 Imaginative compassion is the lynchpin of the four meditations.
 It facilitates the final two – joy and impartiality.
 Joy is, after all, a replenishing gratitude – the natural result of new relationships and broader possibilities.
 Impartiality is achieved though the progressive abandonment of faction fights in favor of discovering what each of us has to offer.
 It expresses fully the lively curiosity fired by compassion.

 At a granular level, imagining other lives can do much to restore common courtesy.
 We live in a culture of ignoring, of unresponsiveness.
 We tend to be plugged into the spewing media cornucopia to such a degree that filtering has become a primary survival skill.
 Most of us do it poorly, forgetting who and what is important.
-But exercising humane imagination empowers even the busiest of us to efficiently track contacts and discern intention – the facilitating heart of all interactions.
+But humane imagination empowers even the busiest of us to efficiently track contacts and discern intention – the facilitating heart of all interactions.

 Develop Subtlety of Mind

-I’m frankly appalled at the resurgence of black-and-white thinking.
+I’m appalled at the resurgence of black-and-white thinking these days.
 If, for example, I say that I will not shop somewhere because the company is extremely conservative, someone is likely to point out that the company also donates to the Democratic Party, as if that should allay my concerns.
 But the devil is in the details.
-As it turns out, the company gives more money to the GOP than to the Dems, has a history of opposing LGBT rights, undermines union organizing efforts, and pays its employees poverty wages.
+As it turns out, the company gives more money to the GOP than to the Dems, has a history of opposing LGBTQ rights, undermines union organizing efforts, and pays its employees poverty wages.
 Furthermore, the two major parties now overlap to such a degree that giving to the least offending hardly offsets giving to the most offending.
 Everything is a matter of degree, so understand the degrees.

 Similarly, half-truths have gained currency.
 Many conservatives like to point out that polar bears are more numerous now than they were one hundred years ago.
 Well, that’s because the bears were over-hunted until regulations were put in place decades ago.
 And modern polar bears are much smaller than bears of the 19th and 20th centuries, primarily due to food scarcity.
 The bears are classified as “vulnerable” for good reason, as at least three subpopulations are on the decline.
 That’s the whole truth.